The Importance Of Visualization To Reach Your Goals

 This can help to ease any race-day nerves.

-For better results, start 2 weeks or some days before, visualize your event for around 5 minutes or more.
+For better results, start 2 weeks or a few days earlier, and visualize your event for at least 5 minutes.
 Here are some examples of scenarios to visualize for a triathlon race day:

 • Waking up early: I'm preparing to get to the race venue.
 How is the weather?
 Is it dark or sunny?